Digital Art

 The installation at the Museum of Modern Art (MoMA) in New York.

-The working product was selected to be featured at the Museum of Modern Art (MoMA) in NYC, where visitors used it to create digital masterpieces for several months.
+The final product shipped with a minimal, gesture-driven interface that kept primary tools front and center, reduced gesture surface area to avoid unintended input, and surfaced secondary controls only on explicit invitation.
+It was selected to be featured at the Museum of Modern Art (MoMA) in New York, where visitors — children and adults alike — used it to create digital works for several months.

 ← Back to Work